Skip to content

 Did anything drift while nobody was looking?

-Monday is the cheapest moment to notice drift before it collides with change windows, deployments.
+Monday is the cheapest moment to notice drift before it collides with change windows and deployments.

 What Monday checks actually are